Zoestra/Zandralor-Campaign-Setting/Death and Necromancy.md

+"Oh you poor thing....they snatched you away from paradise."

 Coming back from the dead is a difficult task in Zandralor.
 Crossing through the veil leaves you permanently changed for the worse.

 When an individual is brought back from the dead through the effect of a Revivify, Raise Dead, Resurrection, True Resurrection, or Wish spell, they suffer the following effects: